open-sauced/maintainer-intro-course/building-community.md

 #### New Contributors

 They are generally new to open source or someone new to your project.
 This type of contributor usually still needs hand-holding and guidance.
 So, you want to be able to point them to resources about the flow of open source and how to use git and GitHub.
-You also want to consider having clear and updated project documentation for them to refer to.
+Consider having clear and updated project documentation for them to refer to.

 #### Intermediate Contributors

 Intermediate contributors have some experience in open source but want to go deeper in their engagement and contributions.
 They usually don't need hand-holding and can understand how to work with your project by reading the documentation or finding resources independently.
-They might want to grow their skills and network and be interested in becoming a maintainer.
+On this level, they might want to grow their skills and network and be interested in becoming a maintainer.

 #### Expert Contributors

-These are seasoned open source contributors who can contribute at a high level and potentially lead projects.
+They are seasoned open source contributors who can contribute at a high level and potentially lead projects.
 At this level, they can give ideas and contribute to enhancing your project outside the box because they enjoy using it.
 Whenever they encounter bugs, they want to fix them quickly so they can still use your project and implement it on their projects.

 ### Encouraging Diverse Contributions